newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/petcare-license.md

 id: petcare-license
 required: true
 ---
-Animal Facilties need to apply for a license with their local government every year.
-You’ll need a license for every type animal facility service you will provide.
+`Animal Facilities|animal-facilities` need to apply for a license with their local government every year.
+You’ll need a license for every type of animal facility service you will provide.

 Check with your local government for specific license application requirements and to schedule a site inspection prior to your application.